Marcus Vick: 2002–2003

 While Vick arrived at Tech with great fanfare, he did not play as a true freshman.
 Beamer redshirted him, and he was a member of the dress squad for every game.
-During his freshman year, he ran a forty during spring max testing.
 Vick threw five touchdown (TD) passes during spring scrimmages and added another in the Maroon-White game.
 He was 6-for-7 passing for 95 yards and one touchdown during one scrimmage, and turned in a 57-yard run in another scrimmage.
 He hit 10-of-15 passes for 92 yards and a touchdown in the Maroon-White game.
 For performances such as these, he was awarded the Paul Torgersen Award for the top offensive newcomer.

 In 2003, Vick played in seven games, splitting time with Bryan Randall.
 The highlight of his season came during a 31–7 upset win over #2 Miami.
 Despite completing only one pass, Vick's exceptional running ability and the outstanding play of Tech's defense contributed to one of the biggest wins in the history of Virginia Tech football.
 In Virginia Tech's loss in the Insight Bowl to the California Golden Bears, Vick racked up 82 receiving yards, including one touchdown reception.